-People who are telling the truth, full of integrity and trustworthy, have no reason to lie, period.
+People who are telling the truth, full of integrity and trustworthiness, have no reason to lie, period.
 Those who have something to hide, lie to keep their secrets hidden.

 But the man who commits adultery is an utter fool, for he destroys himself.
 He will be wounded and disgraced.
 His shame will never be erased. – Proverbs 6:32-33 NLT